wrongbad/torch2cpp/README.md

 The bundled tensor math lib uses compile-time shapes and in-place storage, so there is no dynamic memory allocation at all.

+Headers are installed with python packge, can be found with `python -m torch2cpp.includes`